StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 #### Cancel a collection task

-Cancels a Running collection task.
+Cancels a running collection task.

 Syntax: